Ilir Hasani

+Ilir Hasani is a politician, surgeon, member of parliament and former Deputy Minister of Health of North Macedonia.

+Early life and education

-Ilir Hasani is a politician, surgeon and the former Deputy Minister of Health of North Macedonia.
-He was born in Kumanovo, on May 23rd,1977, to a family of Albanian doctors and scholars.
+He was born in Kumanovo, on May 23, 1977, to a family of Albanian doctors and scholars.
 He finished elementary education in Kumanovo and secondary education both in Kumanovo and Preshevo, and went on to the University of Ss.
 Cyril and Methodius in Skopje, graduating in 2001.
 He was first employed in Private Healthcare Institution "Zana".
 In 2003, he started volunteering at the Clinic of Traumatology in Skopje, where he was hired in 2004 and where he earned a permanent job as a surgeon in 2008.